netreconlab/parse-hipaa/README.md

 parse_1      | GraphQL API running on http://localhost:1337/parsegraphql
 parse_1      | info: Parse LiveQuery Server starts running
 ```
-You may also see(ignore these lines):
+You may also see output such as the following in the console or log files:

 ```
 db_1         | 2020-03-18 21:59:21.550 UTC [105] ERROR:  duplicate key value violates unique constraint "pg_type_typname_nsp_index"